Healthdirect Free Australian health advice you can count on.

 Key facts

-• Q fever is a bacterial infection, usually spread by exposure to animals, so people in close contact with animals are at greatest risk.
+• Q fever is a bacterial infection, usually spread by exposure to animals.

-• Some people with Q fever have mild symptoms or none at all, but some people develop long-lasting (chronic) Q fever.
+• Some people with Q fever have mild symptoms or none at all, but some people develop chronic (long-lasting) Q fever.

 • Most people with Q fever are treated with antibiotics and make a full recovery.

-• If you are over age 15 and work with animals, speak with your doctor about Q fever vaccination.
+• If you are aged 15 years or older and work with animals, speak with your doctor about Q fever vaccination.

 What is Q fever?

-Q fever is an infection caused by a type of bacteria that you usually catch from animals.
+It's caused by a type of bacteria that causes flu-like symptoms.

 What are the symptoms of Q fever?

-Symptoms of Q fever are similar to symptoms of the flu, including:
+Symptoms of Q fever are similar to the symptoms of the flu, including:

 What causes Q fever?

-Q fever is caused by the bacterium coxiella burnetii, which is mostly found in farm animals such as cattle, sheep and goats.
-It is also found in other animals including dogs, cats and kangaroos.
+Q fever is caused by the bacterium coxiella burnetii.
+It's spread to humans from farm animals such as cattle, sheep and goats.
+It's also found in other domestic and wild animals such as dogs, cats and kangaroos.

 Animals with Q fever don't usually look sick, but they can spread the bacteria to people.